 - Creative application of public/private brownfield financings,

-- Extreme weather and climate change effects on commercial/industrial properties
+- Extreme weather, climate change and Green Bonds effect on commercial/industrial properties